 Workplace Sexual Harassment

-In addition to the legal clinics, MWC also has a new hotline that is open Tuesday to Saturday from 9 am to 5 pm and Tuesday and Thursday evenings from 5 pm to 8 pm.
-Any newcomer who has faced or is facing workplace sexual harassment can call this hotline for information and advice, or to make an appointment with MWC.
+MWC’s hotline is open every Tuesday to Saturday from 9 am to 5 pm and Tuesday and Thursday evenings until 8 pm.
+Any newcomer who has faced or is facing workplace sexual harassment can call this hotline for information and advice, or to make an appointment.

 What is sexual harassment in the workplace?